itmaroon/markdown-block/readme.txt

 7. TABLE element: core/table

 The H element is also generated as a table of contents, and has the function of displaying nested items according to level.
+This plugin does not require any external resources (all scripts and styles are included locally)

 == Related Links ==